BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 > **Implementation**
 This is manual process initiated via a written customer request.
 Please ensure that your staff is trained to handle such customer requests and to handle them in the following manner
-1. Remind the customer that they set these limits for a reason and they should take care to play responsibly
-2. Inform the customer that they must send another followup request after 24 hours from the time of their initial change request
-3. Do not follow up with the Customer and leave it to the Customer to follow up after the 24 hours
-4. If the Customer sends a follow up request after 24 hours has lapsed, then increase the wagering limits to a value no greater than the system default limits
+i.
+Remind the customer that they set these limits for a reason and they should take care to play responsibly ii.
+Inform the customer that they must send another followup request after 24 hours from the time of their initial change request iii.
+Do not follow up with the Customer and leave it to the Customer to follow up after the 24 hours iv.
+If the Customer sends a follow up request after 24 hours has lapsed, then increase the wagering limits to a value no greater than the system default limits